-- Provide information and trends related to the existing transportation system, including highway, transit, rail, port, pedestrian, cycling, and other transportation modes; - Assess the impact of increased electrification of the transportation system on electricity demand and usage patterns; - Assess the infrastructure needs to enable widespread adoption of zero-emission vehicles and non-road engines (such as for freight facilities and ports, construction, agricultural, and industrial uses); - Discuss opportunities, challenges, uncertainties, and the State's role in initiatives to encourage the adoption of electric vehicles and alternative transportation fuels, such as advanced biofuels and hydrogen; - Discuss opportunities, challenges, uncertainties, and the State's role in initiatives to promote the use of transit, bicycling, and walking and to reduce vehicle miles traveled, including through transportation demand management and the integration of land use and transportation planning; - Discuss opportunities, challenges, and the State's role in promoting energy efficiency and reducing embodied carbon emissions in the construction and maintenance of the transportation system; and - Discuss preparedness and planning for emergency transportation operations and hazard mitigation; and - Examine the role of policy, regulation, and finance in reducing transportation-related greenhouse gas emissions while facilitating reliable and equitable access to safe mobility.
+- Provide information and trends related to the existing transportation system, including highway, electric vehicle adoption and infrastructure, transit, rail, port, pedestrian, cycling, and other transportation modes; - Assess the impact of increased electrification of the transportation system on electricity demand and usage patterns; - Assess the infrastructure and grid planning needs to enable widespread adoption of zero-emission vehicles and non-road engines (such as for freight facilities and ports, construction, agricultural, and industrial uses); - Discuss opportunities, challenges, uncertainties, and the State's role in initiatives to encourage the adoption of electric vehicles and alternative transportation fuels, such as advanced biofuels and hydrogen; - Discuss opportunities, challenges, uncertainties, and the State's role in initiatives to promote the use of transit, bicycling, and walking and to reduce vehicle miles traveled, including through transportation demand management and the integration of land use and transportation planning; - Discuss opportunities, challenges, and the State's role in promoting energy efficiency and reducing embodied carbon emissions in the construction and maintenance of the transportation system; and - Discuss preparedness and planning for emergency transportation operations and hazard mitigation; - Examine the role of policy, regulation, and finance in reducing transportation-related greenhouse gas emissions while facilitating reliable and equitable access to safe mobility, especially in disadvantaged communities.

 The analysis supporting the Plan will provide the foundation for an assessment of current policies and programs as well as the consideration of additional actions to further the State's climate and energy goals and requirements.
-Among the issues that the State Energy Planning Board will take under consideration are: further electrification of light-duty vehicles, medium- and heavy-duty vehicles, micromobility options (ebikes and e-scooters), and non-road equipment, as well as associated infrastructure development; leading by example in the decarbonization of State fleets; access to and infrastructure development for active mobility (biking and walking) and shared mobility options; public transit expansion; transportation demand management; traffic volume impacts, especially from commercial fleets; transportation preparedness for emergency response and hazard mitigation, including extreme weather; and regional collaborations and policies.
+Among the issues that the State Energy Planning Board will take under consideration are: further electrification of light-duty vehicles, medium- and heavy-duty vehicles, micromobility options (ebikes and e-scooters), and non-road equipment, as well as associated infrastructure development and rate design; leading by example in the decarbonization of State fleets; access to and infrastructure development for active mobility (biking and walking) and shared mobility options; public transit expansion; transportation demand management; traffic volume impacts, especially from commercial fleets; transportation preparedness for emergency response and hazard mitigation; resiliency of the transportation system in extreme weather; the need for technician training, especially in disadvantaged communities; and regional collaborations and policies.
+The Board will carefully consider affordability impacts and ways to reduce cost burdens while reducing transportation-related emissions and enhancing access to mobility, with specific attention to disadvantaged communities.
 The Board will further consider improving medium and heavy-duty vehicle efficiency; advanced battery technologies; advanced biofuels; and connected vehicles and autonomous vehicles.
 In addition, the Board will consider legislative and regulatory actions to adopt market-based emissions reduction mechanisms.